BaroneFG/BioClusterQuant/paper.md

 # Summary

-**BioClusterQuant** is an open-source Python tool designed to quantify the spatial clustering of intracellular structures (puncta) from fluorescence microscopy data.
+BioClusterQuant is an open-source Python tool designed to quantify the spatial clustering of intracellular structures (puncta) from fluorescence microscopy data.
 It functions as a post-processing pipeline that takes centroid coordinates exported from image segmentation software (such as Fiji/ImageJ) and computes spatial metrics, specifically Nearest Neighbor Distance (NND) and its inverse, to assess the degree of clustering at the single-cell level.
 The tool features a graphical user interface (GUI) built with `magicgui` [@magicgui], allowing researchers without programming experience to perform reproducible batch analysis on large datasets.

 # Statement of Need

 The spatial organization of intracellular organelles and protein complexes is a critical readout in cell biology, yet standard analysis often stops at object counting.
-In processes such as autophagy or immune signaling, proteins redistribute into specific spatial configurations that are difficult to quantify manually [@Mizushima:2020; @Fischer:2020; @Smith:2013; @Protter:2016; @Barone:2025]
+In processes such as autophagy or immune signaling, proteins redistribute into puncta-like structures, such as autophagosomes, stress granules, and peroxisomes, whose specific spatial configurations are difficult to quantify manually [@Mizushima:2020; @Fischer:2020; @Smith:2013; @Protter:2016; @Barone:2025]

-**BioClusterQuant** is designed for researchers who need to rigorously quantify these spatial phenotypes but lack the programming expertise to write custom spatial statistics scripts.
+BioClusterQuant is designed for researchers who need to rigorously quantify these spatial phenotypes but lack the programming expertise to write custom spatial statistics scripts.
 While standard platforms like Fiji [@Schindelin:2012] excel at segmentation, they often lack streamlined, automated workflows for batch-calculating spatial relationships across experimental conditions.
 This tool bridges that gap, solving the problem of "batch processing spatial data" by providing a platform-agnostic, reproducible workflow for NND quantification.

 # State of the Field